Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Maintained schools do not receive funding directly from DfE.
 We give your year 7 catch-up premium funding to your local authority and they pass it on to you.

-The Education Funding Agency (EFA) sends academies and free schools their year 7 catch-up premium funding.
+The Education and Skills Funding Agency (ESFA) sends academies and free schools their year 7 catch-up premium funding.

 How to use your year 7 literacy and numeracy catch-up premium